Charlie Shaver is Chairman and Chief Executive Officer at Nouryon.

 Mr. Ryan received his bachelor’s degree in Chemical Engineering from the University of Massachusetts and a Ph.D in Chemical Engineering from the University of Delaware.

-Johan Landfors is Executive Vice President and President of Technology Solutions and Europe at Nouryon.
-He is responsible for the Technology Solutions Business, which is comprised of five business lines: Polymer Catalysts, Specialty Oxidants, Inorganic Specialties, Engineering Polymers and Renewable Fibers.
+Johan Landfors is Executive Vice President Strategy and Technology Solutions and President Europe at Nouryon.
+He is responsible for the company's strategy and asset planning and the Technology Solutions business, which is comprised of two business lines: Polymer Catalysts and Renewable Fibers.
 He also oversees Nouryon’s activities in Europe.

 Mr. Landfors started his career in R&D and manufacturing at Eka Chemicals in Sundsvall, Sweden, before it became part of Nouryon’s predecessor.
 Prior to taking on the role of Managing Director of Polymer Chemistry, he was the general manager of the company’s surfactants business in EMEIA (Europe, the Middle East, India, and Africa) and in the Americas, and held senior executive positions in the Pulp and Performance Chemicals business unit.